splAcharya/Simulate_Branch_Prediction/README.md

 # Simulate_Branch_Prediction
-* Implemented merge sort algorithm using if statement and goto statement.
+* Implemented merge sort algorithm using if statements and goto statements rather than loops.
 * Developed and Implemented algorithms to simulate the use of (2,1) and (3,1) dynamic branch prediction schemes.

 ### Comparison